-First of all I’d like to thank Ted for coming along today.
-For those who haven’t had the pleasure of reading Because We Are yet, perhaps you could kick off by telling us a little about the story and how you came to write it.
+David Gaughran: For those who haven’t had the pleasure of reading Because We Are, perhaps you could kick off by telling us a little about the story and how you came to write it.

-Sure thing.
+Ted Oswald: Sure thing.
 In short, it’s a literary murder mystery set against the backdrop of modern-day Haiti.
 But I think it’s a good deal more than that would suggest.
-I’ll share the book’s trailer since it fills in a lot of the backstory:
+I’ll share the book’s trailer since it fills in a lot of the backstory.

 For those unable to watch, in 2010, I was a law student and interned in Haiti months after the earthquake.
 The story is set in the community in which I worked, a notorious slum called Cité Soleil.
 It follows two unlikely detectives—children, brash Libète and brilliant Jak—as they try to solve the mystery behind a murdered mother and her infant child.
 But more than that, it’s a story about bigger themes: friendship, the struggle for justice in the face of impunity, sacrifice for the community, personal responsibility, faith and doubt in light of tragedy, and the foolishness of scarcity in a world of plenty.